kimhungbui/epsilon-game/README.md

+# Epsilon Game

+This is a simple sci-fi text game built with React and TypeScript, using Vite for development and build tooling.
+The game features a branching narrative with puzzles and choices that affect the outcome.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.